pshdev0/utils/coursera-auto-download/README.md

 **Steps**

 1. Go to `Coursera / Edit courses / Grading / Submission of graded programming assignments [001]`, or whichever list of student IDs you're interested in.
 2. Open the Developer Console and paste in the code from `auto-scan.js` file.
+Press Enter.
 3. This will scan the current page for relevant URLs and automatically open / close the student pages and scan them for ZIP file URLs.
 4. Once completed you'll see a list of student IDs, # zips, and zip file url links, which you need to copy into a text file.